Craig Brown longlist author interview

 What new light does One Two Three Four shed on the Beatles journey to fame and as individuals?

 That's for others to say, but my aim was to convey the fun and excitement of the Beatles' era, and the speed at which the four of them changed, both for better and worse.
-Even now, it strikes me as bizarre that they were all under the age of 30 when the Beatles came to an end, and that the gap between I Want to Hold Your Hand and Why Don't We Do It In the Road? was just four years.
+Even now, it strikes me as bizarre that they were all under the age of 30 when the Beatles came to an end, and that the gap between I Want to Hold Your Hand and Why Don't We Do It In the Road? was just five years.
 I was also keen to show their effect on everyone from HM the Queen to Charles Manson.
 I felt that all this would be best conveyed in a multiplicity of short chapters juxtaposed like prisms, to form a kaleidoscope.

 What are you working on next?